Āpiha Tauā Moana

-After the JOIC, cadets are posted back to Devonport Naval Base for 15 weeks of Junior Officer Common Training (JOCT).
+New officer cadets (midshipmen) are posted to Devonport Naval Base to complete 24 weeks of Junior Officer Common Training (JOCT).

 - Defence Careers website - information on the application process

 - Defence Careers website - information on upcoming intakes

 NCEA Level 2 with a minimum of 12 credits in English is required for this job.
-Useful subjects include construction and mechanical technologies, digital technologies, maths, physical education and physics.
+Useful subjects include science, technology, english, mathematics, and physical education.